MID-AUTUMN FESTIVAL 2024

 LANTERN CARNIVALS;

-The Leisure and Cultural Services Department will hold the 2023 Mid-Autumn Lantern Carnivals from 23rd September to 2nd October.
-Various sets of mid-autumn lantern decorations will be displayed at three venues, namely
+The Leisure and Cultural Services Department will hold the 2024 Mid-Autumn Lantern Carnivals from 12th to 18th September 2024.

 VICTORIA PARK, Causeway Bay (Urban Mid-Autumn Lantern Carnival)

-The decorations at the above venues will be lit up from 6.30pm to 11pm every evening and will be extended to midnight on the mid-autumn day, 29th September.
+The decorations at the above venues will be lit up from 6.30pm to 11pm every evening from 12th to 18th September and will be extended to midnight on the mid-autumn day, 17th September.

 Performances of carnival events are in Cantonese and Putonghua

 Admission to the lantern carnivals is free.
-For details of dates and programmes of Youth and Gala nights see;
+For details of dates and programmes at each venue see;

 SPECIAL TRANSPORT AND TRAFFIC ARRANGEMENTS –

-MTR will run an overnight service on 29th September until commencement of normal service on 30th September on all lines except Airport Express, Disneyland Resort Line and journeys to and from Lo Wu and Lok Ma Chau stations on East Rail Line.
+MTR will run an overnight service on 17th September until commencement of normal service on 18th September on all lines except Airport Express, Disneyland Resort Line and journeys to and from Lo Wu and Lok Ma Chau stations on East Rail Line.
+Some Light Rail lines will also provide overnight services.
+Seven Light Rail routes (including 505, 507, 610, 614P, 615P, 706 and 751) will operate overnight.
+Additionally MTR Bus routes 506, K51, and K54 will extend their service hours.
+For further details see;

-For further details of special transport and traffic arrangements see;
+Further details of other special transport and traffic arrangements see;

 Coinciding with the Mid-Autumn Festival is the unique Tai Hang Fire Dragon Dance - a spectacular ritual that is considered one of the most extraordinary events during this Festival.
 In 2011, the Tai Hang Fire Dragon Dance was inscribed on the third national list of ‘Intangible Cultural Heritage’ by the Ministry of Culture in China.